getreu/tp-note/docs/source/tpnote--manpage.md

 # OPERATION MODES

-_Tp-Note_ operates in 4 different modes, depending on its commend line arguments and the clipboard state.
+_Tp-Note_ operates in 4 different modes, depending on its command line arguments and the clipboard state.
 Each mode is usually associated with one content template and one filename template.